acksmaggart/columnar/README.md

 ![Table Displaying No-border Style](https://github.com/MaxTaggart/columnar/raw/master/columnar/images/example_no_borders.png)

+> Note that when using the `no_borders` argument the headers will be capitalized by default.
+This can be disabled by passing `preformatted_headers=True`.

 Columnar also supports emojis and characters that take up two display columns (assuming your display knows what to do with them):

 ``` python